pollination/pollination-docs/model-editor/commands.md

 ### ![](../.gitbook/assets/reset-adjacency.svg) Reset adjacency

 Reset all of the wall boundary conditions to outdoors.
-Use this command to create a clean starting point for running "solve adjacency" or "alignment" commands.
+Use this command to erase any existing ground or adiabatic boundary conditions assigned to walls.

 ### ![](../.gitbook/assets/merge-rooms.svg) Merge rooms